apache/shardingsphere-elasticjob/docs/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/apache/shardingsphere-elasticjob.svg?style=social&label=Watch)](https://github.com/apache/shardingsphere-elasticjob/watchers)
 [![Stargazers over time](https://starchart.cc/apache/shardingsphere-elasticjob.svg)](https://starchart.cc/apache/shardingsphere-elasticjob)

-ElasticJob is a distributed scheduling solution consisting of two separate projects, Lite and Cloud.
+ElasticJob is a distributed scheduling solution consisting of two separate projects, ElasticJob-Lite and ElasticJob-Cloud.

-Elasticjob uses a unified job API for each product.
+It uses a unified job API for each project.
 Developers only need code one time and can deploy at will.

 ElasticJob became an [Apache ShardingSphere](https://shardingsphere.apache.org/) Sub project on May 28 2020.